 2180 Third Avenue (corner of E119 St and 3rd Ave) • 212-452-7076

-The Schools of Social Work and Public Health Library is a repository for specialist literature in the fields of social work and public health.
+The Schools of Social Work and Public Health Library is a collection of specialist literature in the fields of social work and public health.
 The Library provides a community space/group study space for the students of the Schools.
 The Library offers classes about how to use library resources.
 Resources at the library include: study rooms; photocopiers; and wireless Internet access.

 Contact: Meg Bausman, Interim Head Librarian - email@example.com